Netanelpo/scopd-integrations-docs/docs/xdr/blocking-ssh-brute-force-attack-with-active-response.md

 ## Firing active response

 Monitored Linux/Unix endpoints have a log file at /var/ossec/logs/active-responses.log where SIEM registers the active response activities.
 By default, the SIEM server monitors the Active Response log file.
-You can find the relevant section in the Wazuh server /var/ossec/etc/ossec.conf configuration file as shown below:
+You can find the relevant section in the SIEM server /var/ossec/etc/ossec.conf configuration file as shown below:

 <details>
-  <summary>Click</summary>
+  <summary>Active response log monitoring configuration</summary>

 ```xml
 <localfile>